josh/selector-observer/README.md

 })
 ```

-The issue with this approach is that this initialize code is only run once per page load.
+The issue with this approach is that this initialization code is run only once per page load.
 Modern web pages change over time after the initial load.
 This example depends on a `<p class="hello">` being rendered on the server and being on the initial page load.
 However, if it is inserted later via AJAX or dynamically through some other JS, it will not be found.

 Instead of imperatively querying the DOM, we could declare the selectors we needed to operate on.